ankrutik/notes/aws/solutions_arch_cert/notes.md

 NACL > Edit Subnet associations:  to add or remove subnets from NACL

-The rule sequence matters since it checks the first passing rule, the rules are evaluated in ascending order of rule number starting with 100. **Deny rules need to be before Allow rules.**
+The rules are evaluated in ascending order of rule number starting with 100, it checks the first passing rule. **Deny rules need to be before Allow rules.**

 Ephemeral ports are a range of ports that are randomly allocated to incoming sessions to server.
 The port is then used for the lifetime of the communication session.